GameAnalytics/python-style-guide/README.md

 In case it is necessary to run code whenever the user sets or gets an attribute, use the [`@property` decorator](https://docs.python.org/3/library/functions.html#property).
+Note that if you start out by using a simple attribute, you can later change it to a `@property` decorated getter method without changing the class interface at all.
+The users of the class will be none the wiser.

 It is also considered good practice to use the `@classmethod` decorator for factory methods and `@staticmethod` for any static methods.

 When writing functions with default arguments, don't use mutable default values like